Ritual washing in Judaism: Hebrew Bible

-Priests were required to wash their hands and feet before service in the Temple:
+Priests were required to wash their hands and feet before service in the ritual sites:

-Thou shalt also make a laver of brass, and the base thereof of brass, whereat to wash; and thou shalt put it between the tent of meeting and the altar, and thou shalt put water therein.
-And Aaron and his sons shall wash their hands and their feet thereat; when they go into the tent of meeting, they shall wash with water, that they die not; or when they come near to the altar to minister, to cause an offering made by fire to smoke unto the LORD.

 Washing the hands

-According to halakha or custom, the hands are washed on a number of occasions.
-These include before and after eating a meal with bread; upon awaking in the morning; after using the toilet; before eating karpas in the Passover seder; and before prayer.
-On some of these occasions, the water must be poured from a cup; on others, it may also be delivered by any means such as a faucet.
-On some of these occasions, a blessing is recited; on others, it is not.
+According to halakha or custom, the hands are washed several times.
+These include before and after eating a meal with bread, upon waking in the morning, after using the toilet, before eating karpas in the Passover seder, and before prayer.
+On some occasions, the water must be poured from a cup; on others, it may be delivered by any means, such as a faucet.
+A blessing is recited on some occasions.

-Full-body immersion (Tevilah)
+Full-body immersion

-There are several occasions on which biblical or rabbinical regulations require immersion of the whole body, referred to as tevilah.
-Depending on the circumstances, such ritual bathing might require immersion in "living water" - either by using a natural stream or by using a mikveh (a specially constructed ritual bath, connected directly to a natural source of water, such as a spring).
+Depending on the circumstances, such ritual bathing might require immersion in "living water"—either a natural stream or a mikveh, a specially constructed ritual bath connected directly to a natural source of water such as a spring.
+There are several occasions on which biblical or rabbinical regulations require immersion of the whole body.
+For example, the impurity of zav is unique in that it cannot be purified by immersion in a normal mikve but requires immersion in a spring of living water.

-This article discusses the requirements of immersion in Rabbinic Judaism and its descendants.
-Some other branches of Judaism, such as Haymanot Judaism, have substantially different practices including the requirement of an actual spring or stream.
+This article discusses immersion requirements in Rabbinic Judaism and its descendants.
+Other branches of Judaism, such as Haymanot, have substantially different practices, including requiring an actual spring or stream.